-We thank Emilio Calvano, Bruno Jullien, Timo Klein, Scott Duke Kominers, Alexander MacKay, Patrick Rey, and participants at the University of California (Berkeley), the Conference on Algorithmic Collusion (University of Amsterdam), the DERN Webinar (Monash University), the 2020 Econometric Society Meetings (San Diego), the Toulouse School of Economics Online Economics of Platforms Seminar, and the Conference on Digital Platforms.
+We thank Emilio Calvano, Han Huynh, Bruno Jullien, Timo Klein, Scott Duke Kominers, Alexander MacKay, Patrick Rey, Tat-How Teh, Johannes Walter, and participants at the Bates-White Antitrust Conference, the University of California (Berkeley), the University of California (Irvine), Compass Lexecon, the Conference on Algorithmic Collusion (University of Amsterdam), the Conference on Digital Platforms, the DERN Webinar (Monash University), the 2020 Econometric Society Meetings (San Diego), the Toulouse School of Economics Online Economics of Platforms Seminar, the Workshop on Pricing Technologies (European University Institute), and the ZEW Conference on the Economics of Information and Communication Technologies.

 Cornell University, justin.johnson@cornell.edu.